dpmj/alcazar/README.md

 ### LaTeX Workshop by James Yu (extension for VS Code / Codium)

-**Recipes and tools for the `latexmk` and `pdflatex` recipes are already provided in `.vscode/settings.json`**.
-It should work out of the box with the default `latexmk` recipe.
-However, manual configuration is described below, if needed:
+**Recipes and tools for the `latexmk` and `pdflatex` recipes are already provided in `.vscode/settings.json`.
+Alcázar should compile out of the box with the default `latexmk` recipe.** However, manual configuration is described below, if needed:

 #### `latexmk` recipe